pixelandtonic/craftui/docs/src/notes/Btn.md

 ## Attributes

 - type: 'button' (default), 'submit', 'reset', or 'menu'.
 Optional.
-- kind: 'default' (default), 'primary', 'warning', 'danger', or 'info'.
+- kind: 'default' (default), 'primary', or 'danger'.
 Optional.
 - small: If true smaller version of button.
 Optional.
 - large: If true larger version of button.
 Optional.
 - block: If true block version of button.
 Optional.